Amirktb/deploying_regression_model/README.md

 # Deploying house prices regression model

-Code to deploy a production ready regression model to Railway app using CI/CD
+Production code to deploy a regression model to Railway app using CI/CD